Kaseya

 Kaseya Limited (/kəˈseɪ.ə/ kə-SAY-ə) (commonly known as Kaseya) is an information technology company headquartered in Miami.
-Kaseya develops software for network monitoring, system monitoring, and other information technology applications.
-It is majority-owned by Insight Partners and owns the naming rights to the Miami Heat arena, Kaseya Center.
-Kaseya was estimated to be valued at nearly $12 billion in April 2023.
+Kaseya develops software for network monitoring, system monitoring, and other information technology applications, selling primarily to managed service providers (MSPs) and internal IT departments.
+MSPs, which provide outsourced IT services to small and medium businesses, use Kaseya products in their companies and resell the products to their customers.
+Kaseya is majority-owned by private equity firm Insight Partners and owns the naming rights to the Kaseya Center.
+It was founded in 2000.
+The Kaseya VSA ransomware attack caused downtime for some Kaseya customers and downstream organizations in July 2021.

 History

 2000–2012: Formation and early growth

 Kaseya was founded in 2000 in California by Mark Sutherland and Paul Wong, who previously worked together on a project for the National Security Agency.
 In 2003, Gerald Blackie joined the company as its CEO.

-In 2012, Gartner praised Kaseya for its SaaS approach to inventory and patch management, mobile device management, and its PC backup, system performance monitoring, and other extensions.
+The company's early products included Kaseya Virtual System Administrator (VSA), a remote monitoring and management web application.

-2013–2015: Investment and leadership changes
+2013–2017: Investment and leadership changes

 In June 2013, Insight Partners acquired control of the company and Yogesh Gupta became CEO.
-A few years later, in July 2015, Fred Voccola succeeded Gupta as CEO of the company.
+In July 2015, Fred Voccola succeeded Gupta as CEO of the company.

-2016–2025: Funding and transitions

 In 2017, Kaseya raised almost $45 million in a private equity round.
-This included over $22 million from the Ireland Strategic Investment Fund.
+This included €19 million from the Ireland Strategic Investment Fund; Kaseya announced hirings of up to 130 employees in its Dublin office.

+2018–2026: Funding and transitions

-In 2018, the company moved its headquarters from Boston to Brickell, Miami.
-Another funding round a year later raised $500 million.
-TPG was the lead investor.
-Kaseya was valued at $1.75 billion at the time.
+In 2018, the company moved its US headquarters from Boston to Brickell, Miami, with an agreement to receive tax credits from the county for creating new jobs.
+Also in 2018, Kaseya acquired Unitrends, Spanning Cloud Apps, RapidFire Tools Inc., and IT Glue.

-In April 2023, the company acquired the naming rights to the Miami Heat's arena in a 17-year, $117.4 million agreement.
-Previously known as the American Airlines Arena, the FTX Arena, and the Miami-Dade Arena, the arena is now the Kaseya Center.
-The Heat additionally have a deal with Kaseya to make the company its official IT solutions partner.
+A funding round in 2019, with Insight Partners and TPG as lead investors, raised $500 million at a valuation of $1.75 billion.